 Popular Candidate & Employee Assessment Tools, Ranked from Best to Worst in Effectiveness

 Talent assessments provide a wealth of information to help leaders understand why people think and behave the way they do.
 From simulations to interviews, there are a number of different candidate assessment tools organizations use to find, hire, and keep talent that drives there business forward.
 However, not all of these tools are created equal.

 Below is a look at six talent assessment tools used in the employee selection process - ranked from most to least effective - and an analysis of their predictive power in terms of determining future performance.

-1. Work Samples and Simulations
+1. Job Simulations / Work Samples

 Work samples and simulation tests are used in the pre-hire assessment process to give employers the opportunity to see the candidates in action.
 These tests involve giving the candidates a work-related task to complete or having them engage in a role-play simulation test.
 The main objectives of this type of testing are to access job-specific skills and to analyze decision-making capabilities.

 While work samples and simulations are similar, there are some key differences between the two.
 A candidate completing a work sample will perform a subset of a job’s tasks, often in the actual environment and using the requisite tools and equipment.
 A candidate completing a simulation will perform job-related activities in a fictitious environment that mirrors the actual job.

 Employers who utilize simulations and work samples can assess how the candidates work under pressure, and if they can multi-task and prioritize.
 This assessment technique is one of the strongest predictors of job performance when administered correctly.
 Getting the most accurate results from these employee selection tools requires customized work sample and simulation assessments that are highly structured and based on accurate job responsibilities specific to your organization.
 A trained evaluator also should analyze standardized results.

 2. Aptitude Tests / Problem-Solving Tests / Cognitive Tests